telerik/kendo-ui-core/docs/web/window/overview.md

 Unlike most other widgets, the Kendo UI Window is **completely removed from the DOM** when [destroyed](/widgets#destroying-kendo-ui-widgets).
 This means that the element, from which it was initialized, no longer exists on the page, so a new Window instance can be created only from another element.

+If the goal is to destroy a Window instance when it is being closed, the earliest recommended time to do that is the [`deactivate`](/api/javascript/ui/window#events-deactivate) event.

 ## Printing the Window contents

 The CSS code below can be used to hide all the page content and leave only the Window content visible during printing.